acarr/meenta-public/_faqs/host-reject-new-sample.markdown

 summary:
 published: true
 collections: faqs
-published: true
 ---

 Yes, they can.
+Please see our cancellation policy and summary for the options available for both users and hosts.